Uniform Resource Locator Is

 Types of Uniform Resource Locators

-This Uniform Resource Locator (URL) has a vital function in the internet world, enabling users to identify the location of the source of document storage.
+This Uniform Resource Locator (URL) has a vital function in the internet world, allowing users to identify the source location of document storage.
 There are two main types, namely as follows:

 Absolute Uniform Resource Locator

-An absolute URL is a URL whose address contains the domain as well as the location of the content.
-The format is usually document-directory-domain.
-This means that each page in the domain has a directory that holds files or documents.
+An absolute URL is a URL whose address contains the domain and location of the content.
+The format is usually domain-directory-document.
+This means that each page in the domain has a directory that stores files or documents.

-The following are some examples of URLs that use the absolute form:
+The following are some examples of URLs that use absolute form:

 Relative Uniform Resource Locator

-The determination of this relative URL address depends on the currently active address.
-The structure is not standard; it corresponds only to the currently open document.
+Determining this relative URL address depends on the currently active address.
+The structure is non-standard; it only corresponds to the currently open document.

-Here's an example of a URL that uses a relative identifier:
+Here's an example of a URL that uses relative identifiers:

 URLs have a number of components that work together to form a single unit.
-The following is an example of a URL address and a short description:
+The following is an example of a URL address and a brief explanation:

 1. https is the protocol used by a website on the internet.

-2. www is the computer hostname to identify the useful resources of a site.
+2. www is the computer host name for identifying useful resources from a site.

 3. rancakmedia.com is the main domain of a site.

-4. /tekno/27036/pengertian-language-programming-compiler/ is the location or file name accessed on the internet.
+4. /tekno/27036/pengertian-language-programming-compiler/ is the location or name of the file accessed on the internet.

 Conclusion

-From the above, we can conclude that the idea of a URL is the address of a unique resource published on the web.
+From the above, we can conclude that the idea of a URL is a unique resource address published on the web.

 URL stands for Uniform Resource Locator and has the following functions, history, examples, and types.
-URL is the address or location of the file on the internet
+URL is the address or location of a file on the internet